Other Than Honorable Discharge: Understanding Your VA Benefits Options

 Fortunately, if you have an OTH discharge, you may be eligible for certain benefits.
 Plus, you might be able to receive an upgraded discharge status.
 Here, we’ll explain what benefits you can get with an other-than-honorable discharge, and how to apply for an upgraded discharge type.

-With an other-than-honorable discharge, you may be eligible for VA benefits such as disability compensation, pension benefits, and home loan benefits.
+You may have come to this page wondering if you can get benefits with an other than honorable discharge.
+The short answer is that with an other-than-honorable discharge, you may be eligible for VA benefits such as disability compensation, pension benefits, and home loan benefits.
 However, with an OTH discharge, your eligibility for these benefits depends on a character of discharge determination made at your regional VA office.

 The character of discharge determination process can take as long as a year.
 During this time, the VA will seek to determine whether your service was ‘honorable for VA purposes.’
 To reach their conclusion, they’ll assess evidence such as:

-• Whether you faced extenuating circumstances that help explain why you were given an OTH discharge
+Whether you faced extenuating circumstances that help explain why you were given an OTH discharge

-• The character of your military service prior to any negative incidents
+The character of your military service prior to any negative incidents

-• The length of your military service and your performance throughout it
+The length of your military service and your performance throughout it

 The VA will also take evidence submitted by a third party into account while making their decision.
 Submitting a buddy letter could help explain anything that contributed to an OTH discharge, as well as provide context for the quality of your service.